soultntoure/AutoStartup/outputs/idea_classification.md

-{"classification":"software","reason":"The idea describes a 'gamified daily journaling app with AI reflection prompts and mood tracking', which inherently refers to a mobile or web application, fitting the definition of a software product."}
+{"classification":"software","reason":"The idea describes a 'gamified daily journaling app' with 'AI reflection prompts' and 'mood tracking', which clearly indicates the development of a code-based software product, likely a mobile application."}